Purwakarta railway station

 Purwakarta Station (PWK) (ᮞ᮪ᮒᮞᮤᮇᮔ᮪ ᮕᮥᮁᮝᮊᮁᮒ) is a class I railway station located in Nagritengah, Purwakarta, Purwakarta Regency.
-The station, which is located at an altitude of +84 meters, is included in the Bandung Operational Area II.
+The station, which is located at an altitude of +84 meters, is included in the Operational Area II Bandung.
 This station is located very close to the Purwakarta regent's office which can be reached on foot.

 History

 The Cikampek–Purwakarta railway segment was inaugurated on 27 December 1902, and arrived at Padalarang on 2 May 1906.
 Built by Staatsspoorwegen (SS), these lines were built to reduce the travel time for the Jakarta-Bandung train journey.
 SS relies heavily on this line for express trains.
 When compared to via Cianjur, SS built this route for service users who wanted to get to Bandung quickly.

 The trains that run on the cross are named the Vlugge Vier ("Fast 4"), describing the reliability, ruggedness and speed of this train challenging the steep terrain on the track.
 This station is one of the changing points for the steam locomotive because of the transition from the steep, winding terrain to the flat terrain.
 Another locomotive change point is also at Padalarang Station.

 In the past, there were branches leading to the Pertamina Depot and the Jatiluhur Dam, which were only used during construction.
 The branch is devoted to carrying the water turbine which is disembarked from the ship via Tanjung Priuk Station.
 Now, leaving only a small part, including bridges and level crossings.
 Now the line is abandoned.